How do I Apply for Two-Way Language Immersion?

-Interest Forms can be completed by clicking on the black box below, or by contacting the school, for students entering grades 1-7.
+Interest Forms can be completed by contacting the school or the welcome center, for students entering grades 1-7.

 Students on the list are assigned numbers to enable families to confidentially view their child's placement on the list.
 This number stays with the student as long as they remain on the interest list.
 Students are assigned to their zone school while on the interest list.
 As seats are available, students on the interest list are contacted to make an appointment for a language evaluation.
 Based on the language assessment, students are offered seats or kept on the interest list according to language ratios for the program.

 If a seat becomes available, based on seats available within the language allocation guidelines, families are contacted to schedule an assessment appointment.
 Students off the interest list are tested as follows: